algorand/graviton/README.md

 **NOTE: to get math formulas to render here using Chrome, add the [xhub extension](https://chrome.google.com/webstore/detail/xhub/anidddebgkllnnnnjfkmjcaallemhjee/related) and reload**

+**DISCLAIMER**: Graviton is subject to change and makes no backwards compatability guarantees.

 ## Blackbox Testing Howto

 ### What is TEAL Blackbox Testing?